KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ![](google-trends/google-trends-united-methodist-church-wichita-hutchinson.png)

-### The Competition (Not Who You Might Expect)
+### The competition (not who you might expect)

 Even as search interest in the United Methodist Church declined, in a short period of time during the past few years, a website with something of a mission for social justice called [Upworthy](http://www.upworthy.com) became "[the fastest-growing media site in history](http://www.fastcompany.com/3012649/how-upworthy-used-emotional-data-to-become-the-fastest-growing-media-site-of-all-time)," achieving growth that far surpassed that of its closest viral competitors: [Buzzfeed](http://www.buzzfeed.com), [Huffington Post](http://www.huffingtonpost.com), and [Business Insider](http://www.businessinsider.com).

 <center>
 ![](upworthy/upworthy-quantcast.png)
 </center>
-Source Upworthy/Quantcast
+Source: Upworthy/Quantcast
 <br><br>

 Upworthy is not affiliated with any church and as far as I know, does not intend to compete with churches.
 However, Upworthy became popular in part by bringing directly to the [Facebook](https://www.facebook.com/Upworthy) news feeds of potential church goers, some of the same type of uplifting content that in the past they would have come across in church through church mission.
 <br><br>

-Upworthy Logo
+Upworthy logo
 ![](upworthy/upworthy-logo.png)
 <br><br>

-Upworthy: "Social Media with a Mission"
+Upworthy: "social media with a mission"
 <center>
 ![](upworthy/upworthy-is-social-media-with-a-mission.png)
 </center>